spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-server-worker-types.md

 >**Note:** Your external SpatialOS components must have an ID between 1000 and 2000 to be registered by the pipeline.

 You set up your game to receive network operations using the `USpatialDispatcher::AddOpCallback` functions.
-These overloaded functions are parameterized with a `Worker_ComponentId` and a callback function reference that takes one of the following network operation types as an argument:
+These overloaded functions are parameterized with a `Worker_ComponentId` and a callback function const reference that takes one of the following network operation types as an argument:

 * `Worker_AddComponentOp`
 * `Worker_RemoveComponentOp`